 Yes, it can.
 Some of the health issues an eye exam can detect include:

 Proper Eye Health

 Oftentimes, people do not think about their eyes until a vision impairment occurs.
 However, eye health involves more than simply what you can see.
-We welcome you to schedule comprehensive eye exams for yourself and your loved ones with our talented ophthalmologists and optometrist at our Napa, CA ophthalmology office.
+We welcome you to schedule comprehensive eye tests in Napa, CA, for yourself and your loved ones with our talented ophthalmologists and optometrist at our ophthalmology office.
 Eye Specialists of Napa Valley uses advanced technologies and tests to ensure that any issues are treated and managed properly.
 We are here to help you with your eye care needs during every phase of life.

 Five Signs That Tell You It's Time for an Eye Exam

 If you suffer from eye strain, floaters, or halos around light, it may be time for an eye exam.
 See how our specialists improve your eye health here.Read

 Five Things You Can Do to Maintain General Eye Health

 Tips on ways to take care of your eyes every day and why your vision health should be a priority for your overall well-being.Read